crosswalk-project/crosswalk-website/public/documentation/tizen_ivi_extensions/write_an_extension_in_c.md

 You also need some supporting files to build and package the extension.

-Before starting, make sure you have already followed the steps in [Host and target setup](/documentation/Tizen_IVI_extensions/Host_and_target_setup).
+Before starting, make sure you have already followed the steps in [Host and target setup](/documentation/Tizen_IVI_extensions/host_and_target_setup).

-## Create project files and directories
+<h2 id="Create-project-files-and-directories">Create project files and directories</h2>

 The first step is to set up the basic project directories and include the Crosswalk headers (for compiling the code).